ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

   <br>This is not optimal but it has better consistency for keeping corner instead of side swapping.
   <br>The higher the j.D the tighter the dash + c.s
   <br>If you start with j.s and they're touching the wall then the first hit of 426HH will wall splat
+  <h3>Slingshot Youzensan</h3>
+  with 50 meter you can fling Baiken forward using 426HH > 99(updash) > fprc.yzn
+  <li>You need to input the up before the dash button (I do not do this with double tap)
+  <li>You need to prc as soon as the second hit of kibari comes out
+  <li>Cancel the prc with youzensan and ride the momentum of the kibari across the screen
+  <li>Works with other buttons but YZN crosses up really well.
+  <li>Works on block or whiff but whiffing will likely put you in front of the opponent making it easier to block
 </details>

 ## Play Baiken